neshkeev/spark-exercises/README.md

 - Open the url in a web browser
 - Navigate to the file browser panel.
 Press `CTRL + SHIFT + F` if it's not visible
 - Double click on `notebooks/optimisation.ipynb`

+## Metrics

+Metrics are awailable at the [`http://127.0.0.1:4040/metrics/prometheus/`](http://127.0.0.1:4040/metrics/prometheus/) Please correct the IP address if you run Spark on a remote server.